Yuja Wang

-Yuja Wang (王羽佳 (Wáng Yǔjiā); born February 10, 1987) is a Chinese classical pianist.
-She was born in Beijing, began studying piano there at age six, and went on to study at the Central Conservatory of Music in Beijing and the Curtis Institute of Music in Philadelphia.
-By the age of 21, she was already an internationally recognized concert pianist, giving recitals around the world.
-She has a recording contract with Deutsche Grammophon.
-Wang tours internationally, and has received critical praise for her performances.
-Yuja Wang lives in New York City.
+Yuja Wang (王羽佳 (Wáng Yǔjiā); born February 10, 1987) is a Chinese-born American pianist.
+Born in Beijing, she began learning piano there at age six, and went on to study at the Central Conservatory of Music in Beijing and the Curtis Institute of Music in Philadelphia.

+By age 21, she was already an internationally recognized concert pianist and signed an exclusive contract with Deutsche Grammophon.
+Wang currently lives in New York.

-Early life
+Early life and education

 Wang comes from an artistic family.
-Her mother, Zhai Jieming, is a dancer and her father, Wang Jianguo, is a percussionist.
+Her mother is a dancer and her father is a percussionist.
 Both live in Beijing.

-Wang began studying piano at age six.
-At age seven, she began seven years of study at Beijing's Central Conservatory of Music.
-At 11, Wang entered the Morningside Music Bridge International Music Festival (at Mount Royal University in Calgary, Alberta) as the festival's youngest student.
+Wang's mother initially hoped her daughter would pursue dance as a career.
+Wang later joked that she was “too lazy” and much preferred “sitting on the piano bench.”
+Wang began learning the piano at age six.
+At age seven, she began studies at Beijing's Central Conservatory of Music.
+Her early teachers included Zhou Guangren, Ling Yuan, and other renowned piano pedagogues in China.
+At age eleven, Wang entered the Morningside Music Bridge International Music Festival (at Mount Royal University in Calgary, Alberta) as the festival's youngest student.

-At age 15, Wang entered the Curtis Institute of Music in Philadelphia, where she studied for five years with Gary Graffman and graduated in 2008.
+At the age of fifteen, Wang entered the Curtis Institute of Music in Philadelphia, where she studied for five years with Gary Graffman and graduated in 2008.
 Graffman said that Wang's technique impressed him during her audition, but "it was the intelligence and good taste" of her interpretations that distinguished her.